-Aberystwyth University’s Creative Writing degree offers a broad curriculum that spans traditional boundaries of genre, form and purpose.
+- The Creative Writing degree offers a broad curriculum that spans traditional boundaries of genre, form and purpose.
 You will have opportunities for experimentation with language, media, style and presentation.
 Immersed in a supportive and vibrant writing community, you will benefit from a whole host of opportunities to work with industry specialists in publishing, performing and developing your work.
-As a student within the Institute of Literature, Languages and Creative Arts you will become part of a flourishing creative scene with a long and successful history as the spring for aspiring new talent.
+As a student in the Department of English and creative Writing, you will become part of a flourishing creative scene with a long and successful history as the spring for aspiring new talent.
 This is particularly the case with the range of joint honours provision on offer for students who wish to pursue Creative Writing as a programme of study alongside another discipline.

-Our students’ achievements speak for themselves.
+- Our students’ achievements speak for themselves.
 Recent graduates and current students have signed to some of the UK’s major literary agents, published with some of the world’s most prestigious publishing houses, including Faber and Faber and Penguin, and have been shortlisted for national and international writing awards.
-In fact as a Creative Writing student at Aberystwyth you will struggle not to get your work out into the public domain.

 All academic staff in the Department of English and Creative Writing are active scholars and experts in their fields.
 They are either qualified to PhD level or have commensurate experience.
 Our Lecturers either hold or are working towards a Higher Education teaching qualification and the majority of academic staff also hold the status of Fellow of the Higher Education Academy.